anl-cyberscience/LQMToolset/docs/configure.md

 `doubleQuote`         | Determines how the quoteChar itself is quoted.
 If `True` then the character is doubled.
 If `False`, the character is prefixed to the quoteChar.
 `quoteStyle`          | Sets the style of the quoting.
 Can be one of four values. `Minimal`: only quotes fields that contain special characters. `NonNumeric`: only quotes non-numeric fields. `All`: quotes all fields. `None`: No fields are quoted
 `primarySchemaConfig` | Defines the path to the primary schema configuration.
 Most users won't need to change the default setting; if you do, then some understanding of FlexTransform is suggested.
-`siteSchemaConfig`    | Defines the path to the site schema configuration.
-Most users won't need to change the default setting; if you do, then some understanding of FlexTransform is suggested.
 `fileDestination`     | Sets the destination of the output file.
 `incrementFile`       | Used to increment the output file.
 When set to `True`, the output file name will be incremented with a timestamp.
 When set to `False` the output file will be overrune everytime the the tool is run.
 Defaults to `False`